 postgres=# DELETE FROM fruit_offer WHERE offer_id = 1; DELETE 1 postgres=# SELECT * FROM fruits_in_stock; -[ RECORD 1 ]---- name | ORANGE in_stock | 500 reserved | 0 -[ RECORD 2 ]---- name | APPLE in_stock | 500 reserved | 0

-Allow tables to be accessed only through functions, and do the auditing inside these functions
+Allowing tables to be accessed only through functions and auditing inside these functions

-Here, we will take a look at minimal examples of both the approaches.
+Here, we will take a look at a minimal number of examples for both the approaches.

 First, let's create the tables: